-- 2. To emphasize the exploration and the conceptual skills required in the production of a sculptural expression. - 3.
-To guide the student in explore seeing/identifying, imagining and problem solving with emphasis on individual and collective creative approaches, thus contributing to their comprehension and appreciation of the relationship between sculpture and other disciplines. - 4.
-To demonstrate the self-discipline required to make art in a professional manner. - 5.
-To introduce students to various materials, techniques, and modes of creating sculpture. - 6.
-To expand students' appreciation of what sculpture can be.
+3. To guide the student in exploring increasingly complex seeing/identifying, imagining and problem solving with emphasis on individual and collective creative approaches, thus contributing to their comprehension and appreciation of the relationship between sculpture and other disciplines.

+4. To further demonstrate the self-discipline required to make art in a professional manner.

+5. To continue to introduce students to various materials, techniques, and modes of creating sculpture.

+6. To further expand students' appreciation of what sculpture can be.